rubenpp7/divewatchr/README.md

 devtools::install.github("rubenpp7/divewatchr")
 library(divewatchr)
 ```

 #### Data load
-The `prep_data()` function loads data from a dive logbook located in a Google Sheets site.
+The `prep_data()` function loads data from a dive logbook located in a Google Sheets site, e.g. [Example logbook dataset](https://docs.google.com/spreadsheets/d/1PpXTVS8LdzbvwLHyAAhR2MdT9Iwdy-hiqJknUzF7Yqo/edit#gid=1795885743)

-<i>if no Google Sheets URL is added, a mock dataset will be automatically loaded so the package functions work on the mock dataset</i>
+<i>If no Google Sheets URL is added, a mock dataset will be automatically loaded so the package functions work on the mock dataset</i>
 ```r
 prep_data("1PpXTVS8LdzbvwLHyAAhR2MdT9Iwdy-hiqJknUzF7Yqo")
 # or
 prep_data()
 ```
+This function creates a table like the following one that will be used by the other functions of the package to make the logbook visualizations:

 ```
    rowid  eventDate maximumDepthInMeters bottomTime            locationID     locality region country decimalLatitude decimalLongitude platformType                    diveType      diveClass